-Assistant Professor of Ministry
+Assistant Professor of History and Ministry

 Brad has served as the preaching minister for congregations in Somerville, TN, New Hope, AL, and Florence, AL and has participated in international mission campaigns in Canada, Fiji, Peru, and Vanuatu.
 He and his wife Bridget have three children, Jack, Sydney, and Drew.
 They are members of the Chisholm Hills Church of Christ.

 B.A., Political Science, University of Memphis, 1995

 “Joy in Right Thinking.”
 In Power Points for New Life: Philemon; Ephesians; Philippians (Winter 2008-09).
 Nashville: 21st Century Christian, 2008.

 “I AM Merciful.”
 In I AM: A Study of the True and Living God, edited by Jeremy Barrier and Charles R. Webb.
 Florence, AL: Heritage Press, 2010.